Barcelona, Spain travel guide

 What's the best way to get from Barcelona El Prat (BCN) airport to the city center?

-The Aerobus is your best bet!
-It's a direct, comfortable ride to Plaça Catalunya in about 35 minutes and costs around €6.
-Skip the taxis from the airport; they're notoriously overpriced.
+The Aerobus is your best bet, offering a direct and efficient service to Plaça Catalunya in about 35 minutes for around €6.
+Avoid taxis from the airport; they're significantly more expensive and often unnecessary given the excellent public transport.

-Do I need to book tickets for attractions like Sagrada Família and Park Güell in advance?
+Do I need to book tickets for major attractions like Sagrada Família and Casa Batlló in advance?

-What's the best neighborhood to stay in for a mix of culture and nightlife?
+What's the best neighborhood for authentic tapas and local dining?

-Is Barcelona a walkable city, or should I use public transport?
+Is Barcelona a walkable city, or should I rely on public transport?

 Ready to Make This Trip Happen?